 Data Center Technologies Bachelor's Degree Program Area of Study

 Earn Your B.A.
 Degree Through a Data Center Technologies Area of Study

 In this modern age, all businesses rely on technology and as they expand, the computer applications grow exponentially, placing enormous demands on the computing infrastructure.
 As a data center professional, you are expected to keep the systems up and running, rapidly deploying new servers or equipment as required and insuring zero downtime.
 Understanding the inner workings of network systems, how to solve critical issues, and how to create and innovate in a rapidly growing industry is essential to the success of the business enterprise.
 If you are interested in becoming a professional in data center management, earning a Bachelor’s Degree with an area of study in Data Center Technologies at Marist can provide you with a strong understanding of information systems, facilities infrastructure management, cloud services, networking and project management to help you land a job, or advance in your current role.

-The Data Center Technologies Liberal Studies degree program at Marist College offers a well-rounded program in technology and systems management.
+The Data Center Technologies Professional Studies degree program at Marist College offers a well-rounded program in technology and systems management.
 The curriculum of the Data Center Technologies program provides competency in critical infrastructure design and management, and problem-solving acumen.
 The program provides students with the essential knowledge and skills in the unique aspects of managing the power, cooling and design of a data center facility as well as the information technology resources that continuously challenge system operational efficiency.
 Students will learn the features of interconnectivity of the data center and the challenges of securing data while deploying emerging technologies such as cloud services.
 With more of the world relying on fast and secure interactions over the Internet and through mobile technology, businesses need professionals who are experts at maintaining and managing mission critical data centers.